Ethiopia Gesha Village Red Label / Green Label 1 Pack │ Light【Justin Coffee】1/4 lb (115g) or 1/2 lb (230g) Estate Coffee Freshly Roasted

 • Variety: 100% Arabica - Illubabor Forest

-• Flavor: Maple Syrup, Wild Ginger Flower, Kumquat; delicate sweetness, syrupy body
+• Flavor: Maple Syrup, Wild Ginger Lily, Kumquat; delicate sweetness, syrupy body

 • Roast Level: Light Roast